peri-source/peri/docs/walkthrough.rst

 see structure in the residuals of your fit -- shadows of particles or stripes and long-wavelength variation in the residuals -- then your model isn't complete or your fit isn't the best.
 For my state, we see that the fit is pretty good, as you can see below.
-There are a few slight shadows of particles, and one missing particle all the way on the edge of the image, but other than that it's pretty good.
-FIXME you should fix runner then run this again & update caption

 .. figure:: ./_static/OM-finish-st.png
    :scale: 100%